 Every contact counts for all front line workers who support residents in our communities, particularly those people who are vulnerable to the cold.
 These include:

-- older people (especially those over 65 years old and those who are frail or socially
+- older people aged over 65 years old

 To meet our target we will:

-- Tackle the causes of cold related harm year-round and over the winter period
+- Reduce the vulnerability and increase the capacity of those affected by cold-related harm year-round and over the winter period.

-- Work collaboratively with partners and communities to reduce the impact of cold weather on health and wellbeing, dovetailing in with Emergency Planning strategies for adverse weather
+- Work collaboratively with partners and communities to reduce the impact of cold weather on health and wellbeing, dovetailing with emergency planning strategies for adverse weather.

-The overarching aim of the plan is to tackle Excess Winter Deaths and cold-related harm, in line with the national Cold Weather Plan (preventative – year-round planning).
-This includes 5 key outcomes, agreed with our partners:
+The overarching aim of the plan is to tackle winter mortality and cold-related harm, in line with the national Adverse Weather and Health Plan.
+This includes five key outcomes agreed with our partners:

 The importance of keeping warm and well

-Excess Winter Deaths (EWD) is a statistical measure used to quantify the effect of winter months for a given population.
+Winter mortality is a statistical measure used to quantify the effect of winter months for a given population.
+This is reported annually by the Office of National Statistics.

-Although the main underlying causes of EWDs are respiratory or cardiovascular diseases, England and Wales have higher rates than other European countries with colder climates and therefore many EWDs are preventable.
+Nationally, the main underlying causes of winter mortality are COVID-19, dementia and Alzheimer's disease, and respiratory and circulatory diseases.
+England and Wales have higher rates than other European countries with colder climates; therefore, many deaths are preventable.

 Who is affected by cold?

-EWD’s represent an important health inequality and those in greater socioeconomic deprivation are more likely to be affected.
-There are several complex and interlinked factors that contribute to excess winter deaths and cold related harm.
+Winter mortality represents an important health inequality, and those in greater socioeconomic deprivation are more likely to be affected.
+There are several complex and interlinked factors that contribute to winter mortality and cold-related harm.
 These include:

-- Clinical impacts arising due to concurrence of cold weather and COVID-19
+- Clinical impacts arising due to the concurrence of cold weather and COVID-19.

-- System level risks related to concurrency of impacts, change in patterns of health and social care use, access and delivery and health seeking behaviour
+- System-level risks related to the concurrency of impacts, change in patterns of health and social care use, access and delivery and health-seeking behaviour.

 - During 2012–2020, there were 75.5% more deaths from influenza and pneumonia in winter months than in non-winter months.

 - Large geographical differences exist within Barnsley.
-During the period 2013–2020, rates of excess winter deaths ranged from 11.1% in Old Town ward to 41.2% in Darton East ward
+During the period 2013-2020, rates of excess winter deaths ranged from 11.1% in Old Town ward to 41.2% in the Darton East ward.

 Falls and frailty

-- Emergency admissions for falls are 3% higher in the winter months compared with non-winter months.
+- Previous analysis has shown that emergency admissions for falls are 3% higher in winter compared to non-winter months.

 - The wards with the higher concentrations of fall hazards in private sector dwellings are Kingstone, Old Town and Dearne North.